Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 Prepping ahead of time makes such a big difference!

-• Greek yogurt – offers protein, bone building calcium and Vitamin D, and probiotics, which can help with digestion, mood and more.
+- Greek yogurt – offers protein, bone building calcium and Vitamin D, and probiotics, which can help with digestion, mood and more.
+Greek yogurt smoothies are protein-rich for pregnancy smoothies, so I usually have one in the morning.

-• Fruits – Bananas seem to be the popular option because they add a natural sweetness that isn’t overpowering and are easy to freeze and use.
+- Fruits – Bananas seem to be the popular option because they add a natural sweetness that isn’t overpowering and are easy to freeze and use.
 Other options include mango, berries, kiwi, or avocados.
-Fresh or frozen both work.
+Fresh or frozen both work equally well – it’s up to personal preference.

-• Hemp seeds – I love adding hemp seeds for additional protein and micronutrients.
+- Hemp seeds – I love adding hemp hearts for additional protein and micronutrients.
 They are rich in iron, calcium, omega 3‘s, fiber and more.

-• Chia seeds and flax seeds – Similarly, chia and flax seeds add a dose of healthy omega-3 fats, calcium and a slew of micronutrients too!
+- Chia seeds and flax seeds – Similarly, chia and flax seeds add a dose of healthy omega-3 fats, calcium and a slew of micronutrients too!
+These seeds are also high in essential fatty acids, which are great for a pregnant woman and for baby’s brain.

-• Coconut Water – Coconut water can be a lighter, refreshing liquid to add in to your pregnancy smoothies.
-It’s high in electrolytes (less sodium and more potassium), which are important for staying hydrated during pregnancy.
+- Coconut Water – Coconut water can be a lighter, refreshing liquid to add into your pregnancy smoothies.
+It’s high in electrolytes (less sodium and more potassium), which are important for hydration during pregnancy.

-• Dairy or Soy milk – Both dairy and soy milk (even pea protein milk) provide great protein-rich options to add to your smoothie, that also provide necessary calcium and Vitamin D.
+- Dairy or Soy milk – Both dairy and soy milk (even pea protein milk) provide great protein-rich options to add to your smoothie, as well as necessary calcium and Vitamin D. For non-dairy options, soy milk is preferred since it has a nutrition breakdown similar to dairy milk.
+If you prefer coconut milk, cashew milk or almond milk, try to get protein from other additions in your smoothie.

-• Honey – Honey or maple syrup can be a natural sweetener for any smoothie for pregnancy, with some added nutrition benefits, too.
+- Honey – Honey or maple syrup can be a natural sweetener for any type of smoothie for pregnancy, with some added nutrition benefits, too.
+However, beware of adding too much as both honey and maple syrup contain added sugars, which we want to minimize.

 If you need a smoothie with some caffeine, this peanut butter coffee smoothie is delicious and offers a jolt of energy.

-As previously mentioned, I love smoothies, during pregnancy, during lactation and during my daily life.
+As previously mentioned, I love smoothies, during pregnancy, lactation and during my daily life.

 Best Smoothies for Pregnancy